-The financial statements of Lombard Bank Malta p.l.c. for the year ended 31 December 2016 are included in the Annual Report 2016, which is being published in printed form and made available on the Bank's website.
+The financial statements of the Bank for the year ended 31 December 2017 are included in this Annual Report, which is being published in printed form and made available on the Bank's website.
 The Directors are responsible for the maintenance and integrity of the Annual Report on the website in view of their responsibility for the controls over, and the security of, the website.
 Access to information published on the Bank's website is available in other countries and jurisdictions, where legislation governing the preparation and dissemination of financial statements may differ from requirements or practice in Malta.